alanlorenzetti/halo_atlas/shiny_hsal_atlas/home_about_help_prototypes.md

 # Home

 Welcome to the *H. salinarum* NRC-1 Atlas!
-In this web portal, you can explore a multiomics growth curve experiment for this archaeal organism.
+In this web portal, you can explore a multi-omics growth curve experiment for this archaeal organism.
 Below, you will find an interactive table with linked locus tags that will take you to a single-nucleotide resolution genome browser displaying time point-wise transcriptome profiles and miscellaneous features for a given gene and its neighbors.
-You can also browse the data by visualizing an interactive heat map of all genes with their transcript and proteins levels accompanied by miscellaneous features (["Atlas"](https://halodata.systemsbiology.net/heatmap) tab).
+You can also browse the data by visualizing an interactive heat map of all genes with their transcript and protein levels accompanied by miscellaneous features (["Atlas"](https://halodata.systemsbiology.net/heatmap) tab).
 For the best user experience, please, use the [Google Chrome Browser](https://www.google.com/intl/en-US/chrome/).
 The ["About"](https://halodata.systemsbiology.net/about) section provides a detailed description of this web portal.

 # About